What is drug paraphernalia?

 Needles and syringes

-Section 9(a) of the Misuse of Drugs Act was originally drafted in an attempt to prosecute dealers who sold entire drug kits to individuals to take certain drugs.
-Accordingly if the kit was found without the presence of any drugs a conviction could be made under the act.
+When the Misuse of Drugs Act 1971 first came into effect, it made it a criminal offence under section 9(a) to supply this kind of paraphernalia (subject to exceptions).
+The aim was to deal with drugs dealers who sold entire drug kits to individuals to enable them to take certain drugs.
+If the kit was found without the presence of any drugs, charges could still be brought.

-Section 9(a) has been the subject of much debate and as a consequence was amended in 2003 by the Misuse of Drugs (Amendment) Regulations 2003.
+However, this provision was amended by the Misuse of Drugs (Amendment) Regulations 2003.

 What does the law now say?